martinvirtel/newsmlg2-testdata/README.md

             </subject>
 ```

+- `dpatype:dpasubject` - is defined in the controlled vocabulary file in this repository: `controlled-vocabularies/g2.dpa.com/cv/type.xml`
 - `medtop:200000538` - Leisure - is defined in the IPTC Media Topics controlled vocabulary http://cv.iptc.org/newscodes/mediatopic/20000538
 - `medtop:10000000` - Lifestyle and Leisure - is defined in the IPTC Media Topics controlled vocabulary: http://cv.iptc.org/newscodes/mediatopic/10000000
 - `subj:10010000` - leisure (general) - is defined in the IPTC Subject Codes controlled vocabulary: http://cv.iptc.org/newscodes/subjectcode/10010000
 - `dpasubject:553`  - Freizeit - is defined in the controlled vocabulary file in this repository: `controlled-vocabularies/g2.dpa.com/cv/subject.xml`.